MysterionRise/french-chatgpt-lessons/README.md

-# enigmabeat
-Custom Beat implementation in Go for Elastic Beats platofrm
+# Collection of tests for realtime or ultra-fast (under 10 ms) predictions benchmarks and setups